muratk5n/thirdwave/en/2022/02/h2-thermo-chemical.md

 Nuclear, Molten Salt

-A molten salt reactor (MSR) is a class of nuclear fission reactor in which the primary nuclear reactor coolant and/or the fuel is a molten salt mixture...
+Wikipedia: "A molten salt reactor (MSR) is a class of nuclear fission reactor in which the primary nuclear reactor coolant and/or the fuel is a molten salt mixture...
 1960's Molten-Salt Reactor Experiment aimed to prove the concept of a nuclear power plant which implements a